ayeks/SGX-hardware/README.md

 | Laptop | Apple  | MacBook Pro (15-inch, 2018) | [Issue 57](https://github.com/ayeks/SGX-hardware/issues/57) | 15 Feb 2019 |
 | Laptop | Microsoft | Surface Book 2 | [Issue 52](https://github.com/ayeks/SGX-hardware/issues/52) | 26 Sep 2018 |

+## Hardware with SGX2 support

+It seems that Intel [Gemini Lake](https://ark.intel.com/content/www/us/en/ark/products/codename/83915/gemini-lake.html) processors support SGX2.
+We will list the confirmed devices here as soon as the get reported.
+See [issue 48](https://github.com/ayeks/SGX-hardware/issues/48) for more information.

 ## Test SGX

 You can check if SGX is enabled on you system with the test_sgx.c.
 Just compile and run it: